Geometric Thermoelectric Pump: Energy Harvesting beyond Seebeck and Pyroelectric Effects: Abstract

 \section{Abstract}

 Thermal-electric conversion is crucial for smart energy control and harvesting, such as thermal sensing and waste heat recovering.
-So far, people are aware of only two ways of direct thermal-electric conversion, Seebeck and pyroelectric effects, each with distinct working conditions and limitations.
-Here, we report the third way of thermal-electric conversion beyond Seebeck and pyroelectric effects.
-In contrast to Seebeck effect that requires spatial temperature difference, the-third-way converts the time-dependent ambient temperature fluctuation into electricity, similar to the behavior of pyroelectricity.
-However, the-third-way is also distinct from pyroelectric effect in the sense that it does not require polar materials but applies to general conducting systems.
-We demonstrate that the-third-way results from the temperature-fluctuation-induced dynamical charge redistribution.
-It is a consequence of the fundamental nonequilibrium thermodynamics and has a deep connection to the topological phase in quantum mechanics.
-The findings expand our knowledge and provide new means of thermal-electric energy harvesting.
+So far, people are aware of two main ways of direct thermal-electric conversion, Seebeck and pyroelectric effects, each with different working mechanisms, conditions and limitations.
+Here, we report the concept of ``Geometric Thermoelectric Pump'', as the third way of thermal-electric conversion beyond Seebeck and pyroelectric effects.
+In contrast to Seebeck effect that requires spatial temperature difference, Geometric Thermoelectric Pump converts the time-dependent ambient temperature fluctuation into electricity.
+Moreover, Geometric Thermoelectric Pump does not require polar materials but applies to general conducting systems, thus is also distinct from pyroelectric effect.
+We demonstrate that Geometric Thermoelectric Pump results from the temperature-fluctuation-induced charge redistribution, which has a deep connection to the topological geometric phase in non-Hermitian dynamics, as a consequence of the fundamental nonequilibrium thermodynamic geometry.
+The findings advance our understanding of geometric phase induced multiple-physics-coupled pump effect and provide new means of thermal-electric energy harvesting.

 About 90 percent of the world's energy is utilized through heating and cooling, which makes energy waste a great bottleneck to the sustainability of any modern economy~\cite{Chu}.
-In addition to developing new technology of smart heat control~\cite{phononics}, the global energy crisis can be alleviated by recovering the wasted thermal energy.
+In addition to developing new technology of smart heat control~\cite{Li}, the global energy crisis can be alleviated by recovering the wasted thermal energy.
 In view of the inconvenient truth that more than 60\% of the energy utilization was lost mostly as wasted heat~\cite{60percent}, harvesting the thermal energy becomes critical to provide a cleaner and sustainable future~\cite{Chu}.